rasbt/mlxtend/docs/sources/docs/feature_selection/sequential_backward_selection.md

        [ 4.7,  0.2],
        [ 4.6,  0.2],
        [ 5. ,  0.2]])

 <br>
 <br>

-As demonstrated below, the SBS algorithm can be a useful alternative to dimensionality reduction techniques to reduce overfitting and where the original features need to be preserved:
+As demonstrated below, the SBS algorithm can be a useful alternative to dimensionality reduction techniques to reduce overfitting and when the original features need to be preserved:

     import matplotlib.pyplot as plt
     from sklearn.preprocessing import StandardScaler

     scr = StandardScaler()
     X_std = scr.fit_transform(X)

     knn = KNeighborsClassifier(n_neighbors=4)

     # selecting features
     sbs = SBS(knn, k_features=1, scoring='accuracy', cv=5)
     sbs.fit(X_std, y)